Options class (ScrollBar)

 Example

-null {null}, indicates that thumbSize field defines the thumbSize property.
+null {null}, uses the default thumbSize value.
 By default, the thumbSize is -1 (thumb's size automatically is computed based on scroll's margins (min, max and page))

 -1 {number}, indicates that the thumb's size automatically is computed based on scroll's margins (min, max and page)